kibook/pmms/README.md

 - Optional immersive filter can be applied to any audio.

-- Play video on a TV screen with DUI (FiveM), or on a screen displayed above the entity (RedM).
+- Play video on a TV screen or scaleform with DUI (FiveM), or on a screen displayed above the entity (RedM).

+- Play audio inside or outside of vehicles.

 - Permissions system and ability to lock entities so only certain players can control them.